ClickHouse/clickhouse-docs/docs/en/guides/developer/cascading-materialized-views.md

 ;
 ```

-Now when you insert values, those values will be aggregated to their respective columns in the `Target` table.
+Now when you insert values those values will be aggregated to their respective columns in the `Target` table:

 ```sql
 INSERT INTO analytics.impressions (domain_name, event_time)
 VALUES ('clickhouse.com', '2019-01-01 00:00:00'),